King's Service Order: History

 The King's Service Order (KSO), then known as the Queen's Service Order (QSO), was instituted by royal warrant dated 13 March 1975 and in an amending royal warrant dated 15 October 1981, as a single fourth-level Order sub-divided into two divisions: "For Community Service" and "For Public Services".
 Instituted under the same royal warrant was an associated Medal of the Order, designated The Queen's Service Medal (QSM), which ranks as a sixth level honour and, like the Order, had the same two sub-divisions.

 The title of the Order recognised the fact that Queen Elizabeth II was the first New Zealand monarch to be officially titled Queen of New Zealand.

 The Order and Medal arose out of the 1974–1975 review of the honours system at a time when only traditional British honours were available.
 It met the need for an honour to recognise voluntary service to the community and service through elected and appointed office.
 Both the Order and Medal are for civilians only and military service is not eligible.

 In 1995, the honours system was reviewed by the Prime Minister's Honours Advisory Committee.
 In its report, the Committee recommended that the Order and associated Medal be retained, but reconstituted without the sub-divisions should a new New Zealand Order of Merit be instituted.
 The New Zealand Order of Merit was subsequently instituted in 1996 and after 10 years of operation side by side, it was decided that the time had come to disestablish the two sub-divisions.

 In April 2007, The Queen signed a new royal warrant cancelling the 1975 and 1981 Warrants and instituting the Order and its associated Medal without sub-divisions.
-Also confirmed was the status of the Governor-General as both Principal Companion of the Order and as an "Additional Companion" in his or her own right.
+Also confirmed was the status of the Governor-General as both Principal Companion of the Order and as an "Additional Companion" in their own right.